 In 1421, the Yongle Emperor moved the capital to Beijing but maintained the importance of Yingtianfu, renaming it “Nanping” or “Southern Capital” and making it the country’s subsidiary capital.
 During the Qing Dynasty (1644-1912), it was again renamed to Jiangning and, with all of these name changes, it’s a small wonder the locals ever knew what to call it!
 From then onwards, the city would unfortunately be racked by warfare.
 In 1853 it was occupied by the revolutionary forces of the Taiping Rebellion and was made the capital of the Taiping Heavenly Kingdom (1851–1864), enduring another name change as Tianjing or “The Heavenly Capital”.

 The Qing troops finally retook the city in 1864, but lost it to the Chinese Nationalist Party when the Qing Dynasty collapsed in 1912.
-During the early days of the Republic of China (1912-1949), the city was under the sway of various warlords, until Chiang Kai-shek unified his control of the country in 1928 and made Nanjing its capital.
+During the early days of the Republic of China (1912-1949), the city was under the control of various warlords, until Chiang Kai-shek made Nanjing China’s capital in 1927 and unified his control of the country in 1928.
 Under his instruction, the city flourished once again as a centre for trade, industry, and culture in south China.

 Yet tragedy loomed large in 1937, during the Second Sino-Japanese War (1937-1945), when Nanjing fell to the Japanese.
 What followed was a horrific three-month-long campaign of slaughter and wartime atrocities known as the Nanjing Massacre.
 This was undoubtedly the darkest chapter in the city’s history and is still evidenced by one of its more sombre historical attractions, the Nanjing Massacre Memorial Hall.